deGueux/scale-model-DUT21/README.md

 ## Things to fix still
-- [ ] Decals!
+- [x] Decals!
 Gonna get all the sponsors on it to make it look all nice and pretty.
 For the blue on white, clear waterslide decals seem to work well.
 I'm still looking for suggestions on how to make the white decals.
 HMU if you got ideas.
+*Update 23/8/2022: I've uploaded the [decals](decals.png) which I've sent to be printed at https://www.printmetwit.nl/ .
+Will update once I've seen the results.*
 - [ ] Fix that one annoying wing element on the front wing which is way too flimsy who even designed that thing.
 - [ ] Fix the mounting of the cooling radiators.
 It just doesn't wanna glue right now
 - [ ] Maybe add some tiny recesses in the chassis where stuff needs to be glued?
 Can help with adhesion and lining stuff up